Ayurvedic Skin Care Home Remedies For (Acne-Dry Skin-Moles-Freckles-Sun Burns)

 - Application of manjishtha taila can be best for freckles.

-- Paste of sandalwood mixed with manjishtha and rose water as a face pack is useful.
+- A paste of sandalwood mixed with manjishtha and rose water as a face pack is useful.

 - Application of eladi churna on affected areas is useful.